-Organoids are pretty big in stem cells right now.
-The last couple of years have attracted a lot of media attention on mini lungs, mini brains, mini kidneys, mini guts and more, giving the impression that scientists know how to specify and organise cells into mini functional organs in the lab.
+Organoids are pretty big in stem cells right now with the last couple of years having attracted a lot of media attention on mini lungs, mini brains, mini kidneys, mini guts and more, giving the impression that scientists know how to specify and organise cells into mini functional organs in the lab.
 Organoids have become a hot topic in a stem cell environment where our understanding of disease is limited by studying only cell autonomous effects in single cells.
 If Thursdays ISSCR 2015 plenary is anything to go by, 2 of the 5 talks were on organoids, the first from Carla Kim on lung organoids and the second Hans Clevers on gut and liver organoids.

 Carla Kim started with a seemingly irrelevant summary of the fact that just about every cell type in the lung seems to have some sort of stem cell or regenerative capacity but then continued to discuss their work on formation of lung organoids from Sca1+ BASCs (Bronchio Alveolar Stem Cells).
 Culture of bodies from these sorted stem cells leads to a mixed population of organoids, 20% representing bronchiolar, 60% alveolar and 20% mixed structures.
 Carla’s research has now shown that Tsp1 increases the proportion of alveolar organoid formation.
 This is relevant to an increase of Tsp1 seen due to alveolar injury and works towards defining the reactions of lung stem cells to different types of lung damage.
 I must say however that what caught my attention from a purely human view was Carla’s movie on unidirectional mucin flow in bronchiolar organoids, demonstrating the level of complexity of these structure but also just giving you the school yard giggle of producing snot from pluripotent cells.